Proof of Stasinski and Voll's Hyperoctahedral Group Conjecture: Part 3 of Theorem

-Thus, we will be forced to move down the matrix indefinitely.
-This implies $n$ is unbounded, which is a contradiction. \end{proof} \sssec{Property 4} \begin{lem} If $w$ is initially uncanceled, and $n$ is even, then $w$ has no $(-1,1)_t$ pairs. \end{lem} \begin{proof}
+In both cases, we can repeat the above argument indefinitely, and we will be forced to move down the matrix indefinitely.
+This implies $n$ is unbounded, which is a contradiction. \end{proof} \sssec{Property (4)} \begin{lem} Let $w\in (C_n^{I^c})_j$ with $\Swap^j_m(w) = \emptyset$.
+If $n$ is even, there is no $t \in [n-1]$ so that $w$ has a $(-1,1)^j_t$ pair. \end{lem} \begin{proof}